sailpoint-oss/golang-sdk/api_v3/docs/CertificationCampaignsAPI.md

     "context"
     "fmt"
     "os"
-    openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+    sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
     id := "ef38f94347e94562b5bb8424a56397d8" // string | The campaign id
-    activateCampaignOptions := *openapiclient.NewActivateCampaignOptions() // ActivateCampaignOptions | Optional.
+    activateCampaignOptions := *sailpoint.NewActivateCampaignOptions() // ActivateCampaignOptions | Optional.
 If no timezone is specified, the standard UTC timezone is used (i.e. UTC+00:00).
 Although this can take any timezone, the intended value is the caller's timezone.
 The activation time calculated from the given timezone may cause the campaign deadline time to be modified, but it will remain within the original date.
 The timezone must be in a valid ISO 8601 format. (optional)

-    configuration := openapiclient.NewConfiguration()
+    configuration := sailpoint.NewDefaultConfiguration()
-    apiClient := openapiclient.NewAPIClient(configuration)
+    apiClient := sailpoint.NewAPIClient(configuration)
-    resp, r, err := apiClient.CertificationCampaignsAPI.StartCampaign(context.Background(), id).ActivateCampaignOptions(activateCampaignOptions).Execute()
+    resp, r, err := apiClient.V3.CertificationCampaignsAPI.StartCampaign(context.Background(), id).ActivateCampaignOptions(activateCampaignOptions).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `CertificationCampaignsAPI.StartCampaign``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)